isralduke/thatbook/21-ecclesiastes.md

 > <a name="9:3">9:3</a> This is the unfortunate fact about everything that happens on earth:
 > the same fate awaits everyone.
 > In addition to this, the hearts of all people are full of evil,
-> and there is folly in their hearts during their lives—then they die.
+> and there is folly in their hearts during their lives — then they die.

 ### Better to Be Poor but Alive than Rich but Dead

 > <a name="9:4">9:4</a> But whoever is among the living has hope;
 > a live dog is better than a dead lion.
 > <a name="9:5">9:5</a> For the living know that they will die, but the dead do not know anything;
-> they have no further reward—and even the memory of them disappears.
+> they have no further reward — and even the memory of them disappears.
 > <a name="9:6">9:6</a> What they loved, as well as what they hated and envied, perished long ago,
 > and they no longer have a part in anything that happens on earth.